-APPROVING SUBMISSION OF THE FY2021 INDIAN HOUSING PLAN TO THE U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT

-- WHEREAS, the Coquille Indian Tribe ("Tribe") is a federally recognized Indian tribe pursuant to the Coquille Indian Restoration Act of June 28, 1989, 25 U.S.C. § 715, et seq. ("the Act"); AND - WHEREAS, the Tribe is governed by the Coquille Tribal Council pursuant to the Tribal Constitution adopted by eligible voters of the Tribe on August 27, 1991, and approved by the Secretary of the Interior on September 9, 1991; and the Tribal Council is empowered to establish Tribal policies, enact Tribal laws and act for the Tribe; AND - WHEREAS, the Coquille Indian Tribe is eligible for federal services and benefits including housing and related programs under the Native American Housing Assistance and Self-Determination Act ("NAHASDA"); AND - WHEREAS, the Coquille Indian Tribe has established the Coquille Indian Housing Authority as its Tribally Designated Housing Entity ("TDHE"); AND - WHEREAS, the Housing Authority Board of Commissioners and staff have developed an Indian Housing Plan for the Fiscal Year 2021 as required by NAHASDA; AND - WHEREAS, the Housing Authority Board of Commissioners has presented the Fiscal Year 2021 Indian Housing Plan attached hereto as Exhibit A to the Coquille Tribal Council for review and approval; NOW

-THEREFORE, BE IT RESOLVED, that the Tribal Council of the Coquille Indian Tribe hereby approves the Fiscal Year 2021 Indian Housing Plan for submission to the U.S. Department of Housing and Urban Development and requests that it be approved; AND

-THEREFORE, BE IT FINALLY RESOLVED, that the Tribal Council Chairperson, or in her absence or unavailability, the Tribal Council Vice Chairperson, is authorized to sign any documents necessary to give this resolution full force and effect.
+LOO TOTAN COQUILLE INDIAN TRIBE 3050 Tremont Street North Bend, OR 97459 Phone: (541) 756-0904 Fax: (541) 756-0847 www.coquilletribe.org RESOLUTION CY21068 DVING SUBMISSION OF THE FY 2022 INDIAN HOUSING PLAN TO U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT WHEREAS, the Coquille Indian Tribe ("Tribe") is a federally recognized Indian tribe pursuant to the Coquille Indian Restoration Act of June 28, 1989, 25 U.S.C. § 715, et seq. ("the Act"); AND WHEREAS, the Coquille Indian Tribe is governed by the Coquille Tribal Council pursuant to the Tribal Constitution adopted by eligible voters of the Tribe on August 27, 1991, and approved by the Secretary of the Interior on September 9, 1991; and that the Tribal Council is empowered to act for the Coquille Indian Tribe; AND WHEREAS, the Coquille Indian Tribe is eligible for federal services and benefits including housing and related programs under the Native American Housing Assistance and Self-Determination Act ("NAHASDA"); AND WHEREAS, the Coquille Indian Tribe has established the Coquille Indian Housing Authority as its Tribally Designated Housing Entity ("TDHE"); AND WHEREAS, the Housing Authority Board of Commissioners and staff have developed an Indian Housing Plan for the Fiscal Year 2022 as required by NAHASDA; AND WHEREAS, the Housing Authority Board of Commissioners has presented the Fiscal Year 2022 Indian Housing Plan attached hereto as Exhibit A to the Coquille Tribal Council for review and approval; NOW hereby approv E, BE IT RESOLVED, that the Tribal Council of the Coquille Indian Tribe ves the Fiscal Year 2022 Indian Housing Plan for submission to the U.S. f Housing and Urban Development and requests that it be approved; AND absence or un E, BE IT FINALLY RESOLVED, that the Tribal Council Chairperson, or in her availability, the Tribal Council Vice Chairperson, is authorized to sign any cessary to give this resolution full force and effect.